derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 You can also search by name of country, city, town, village or landmark (e.g. library, railway station, park).

 In the dropdown list, you can select a country (e.g. Australia).
-This gives any earthquakes, wikipedia articles, weather observations and cities.
+This gives any earthquakes, Wikipedia articles, weather observations and cities.
 Hover over one of the icons to get a brief description.
 For example, in the weather observations - name of weather station.

 **Information**